Stanley666/decentralized-neuoscience-research-smart-contracts/README.md

 These are basic smart contracts for running decentralized neuroscience experiments, public and private, over the Ethereum Ropsten network.
 They are used in Project Oblio's proof-of-concept demo in conjunction with Vybuds or any other EEG tool an experimenter may be interested in.
 However, note that consumer EEGs on the market do not have a tACS component attached, meaning that they are limited in their ability to self-validate data.

+These smart contracts are *not* the underlying smart contracts used in human detection, identification, and maintaining a one-person-one-vote budget system within the Project Oblio.
+These smart contracts, including the fork of geth used to maintain the network ("go-oblio") are under private development.

 ## Features
 - [x] Basic experiments smart contract, including listing null hypotheses, paying subjects for data, broadcasting completions, ratings, and other important experiment events.
 - [x] Enable both Public and Private experiments.
 Public Experiments will post subject data over IPFS and can be funded by Project Oblio's budget system, while private experiments allow the experiment creator to maintain control over the data.